 - the property being leasehold not freehold

-- We are not on any lender panels and generally our existing clients are cash purchasers.
+- We choose not to participate on any lender panels to maintain our independence and generally our existing clients are cash purchasers.
 If you are purchasing with the help of a mortgage then your lender will need to instruct their own solicitors to represent the lender and you will be responsible for paying their costs too.

-- Completing stamp duty land tax returns and Land Registry applications and paying the tax and the registration fees.
+- Assisting with the completion of Stamp Duty Land Tax returns and Land Registry applications and payment of the tax and the registration fees.

-Our costs in relation to a purchase vary depending on the particular circumstances.
-The costs are charged on a time basis at our hourly rates and in our experience it is not possible to deal with a residential purchase in less than 10 hours.
+Our legal fees in relation to a purchase vary depending on the particular circumstances.
+The legal fees are charged on a time basis at our hourly rates and in our experience it is not possible to deal with a residential purchase in less than 10 hours.
 Properties with a sale price of over £1million with the most complex issues may take up to 40 hours based on our past experience.
-Our legal costs can range between £2000 plus VAT and £10,000 plus VAT but typically are around £4000 plus VAT.
+Our legal fees can range between £2000 plus VAT and £10,000 plus VAT but typically are around £4000 plus VAT.
 Disbursements will include:

 - Search Fees of between £700 - £1000

 - Stamp Duty Land Tax based on the purchase price and your personal circumstances and there is a calculator tool on the Government website which you can use to calculate your tax (www.gov.uk/stamp-duty-land-tax)

 - Land Registry fee based on the purchase price and there is a calculator tool on the Land Registry website which you can use to calculate your registration fee (www.landregistry.data.gov.uk/fees-calculator)